StarLederer/mwgsl/README.md

 ### void!

 Represents nothing to spread.
-Only useful internally for if! macros.
+Only useful internally for if? macros.

 ```js
 ...void!;